Periods of uncertainty and upheaval often have far-reaching effects on society. They can even lead to people resigning from their jobs.

 Here are some statistics regarding the Great Resignation:

-- Forty-one percent of the total global workforce is considering resigning, according to a Microsoft report published in March 2021.
+- Forty-one percent of the total global workforce is leaving their employer in the next year, according to a Microsoft report published in March 2021.

 - Seventy-four percent of people who responded to a LinkedIn survey said being stuck at home during the pandemic was a root cause for them to reconsider their current state of employment.